carlos-sierra/edb360/readme.txt

-edb360 v1707 (2017-03-06) by Carlos Sierra
+edb360 v1708 (2017-03-25) by Carlos Sierra
 ~~~~~~~~~~~~
-edb360 is a "free to use" tool to perform an initial assessment of a remote system.
+edb360 is a "free to use" tool to perform an initial assessment of an Oracle database.

-It gives a glance of an Oracle database state.
-It also helps to document any findings.

-eDB360 works on Oracle 10g to 12c databases. eDB360 works on Linus and UNIX systems.
+eDB360 works on Oracle 10g to 12c databases.

+eDB360 works on Linus and UNIX systems.

 For Windows systems you may want to install first UNIX Utilities (UnxUtils) and a zip
 program, else a few OS commands may not properly work.
+Besides that it works on Windows.

 edb360 installs nothing on the database.

-For better results execute connected as DBA or user with access to data dictionary.
+For better results execute connected as DBA, or as a user with access to data dictionary.

-edb360 takes up to 24 hours to execute.
+edb360 may take up to 24 hours to execute if your AWR data is not properly partitioned or

-Output ZIP file can be large (over 100 MBs), so you may want to place and execute edb360
-from a system directory with at least 1 GB of free space.

-Best time to execute edb360 is overnight or over a weekend.
+purged.

 Before executing edb360 please perform a pre-check of ASH on AWR by reviewing output of
 included script edb360-master/sql/awr_ash_pre_check.sql.

+Best time to execute edb360 is overnight or over a weekend.

+Output ZIP file can be large (over 100 MBs), so you may want to place and execute edb360
+on a system directory with at least 1 GB of free space.

 ****************************************************************************************